-- 402. Based on a review of aerial photography and field survey results, no lakes are present within the Project Study Area.
-Several small ponds are present within the Project Study Area but there are no non-wetland waterbodies of any kind within the Proposed Route.
-Pike Lake, the closest lake, is approximately six miles north of the Project Study Area.
-446 - 403.
-Potential impacts to surface water related to the Project include soil disturbance from construction, stormwater runoff, dewatering of foundation borings, and transmission lines crossing West Rocky Run, an impaired and designated trout stream, for both the proposed Project and the ATC Arrowhead Alternative.
+- 439. No lakes are present within the project study area.
+Several small ponds are present within the project study area but there are no non-wetland waterbodies of any kind within the proposed route.
+Pike Lake, the closest lake, is approximately six miles north of the project study area.498 - 440.
+Potential impacts to surface water related to the project include soil disturbance from construction, stormwater runoff, dewatering of foundation borings, and transmission lines crossing West Rocky Run, for both the proposed project and the ATC alternative.
 Construction equipment use, repair, and maintenance involves fluids that may leak or spill with the potential to reach surface water.
-If equipment crosses a watercourse or inadvertently enters a waterbody, direct impacts, for example, bottom disturbance or petroleum-based products washing into the water would occur.447 - 404.
+If equipment crosses a watercourse or inadvertently enters a waterbody, direct impacts, for example, bottom disturbance or petroleum-based products washing into the water, would occur.499 - 441.
 Stormwater runoff from construction areas can cause direct impacts to surface waters by discharging sediment into the waterbody and damaging riparian vegetation along the shore.
-Soils will be disturbed by clearing trees and vegetation, access road construction, and site grading for Project components.
-More site grading will be conducted for the proposed Project whereas the construction of access roads is closer to West Rocky Run for the ATC Arrowhead Alternative (EA, Appendix B, Map 3).448 - 405.
+Soils will be disturbed by clearing trees and vegetation, access road construction, and site grading for project components.
+More site grading will be conducted for the proposed project, whereas the construction of access roads is closer to West Rocky Run for the ATC alternative (see EA, Appendix B, Map 3).500 - 442.
 If dewatering is necessary, water removed could contain sediments or pollutants that might be introduced into surface waters.
 Minnesota Power does not anticipate that dewatering will be necessary as plans are to use a bucket auger or bucket pile instead.
 Water leaking from this equipment can nevertheless cause similar impacts to surface waters.
 If dewatering exceeds 10,000 gallons a day, a DNR Water Appropriations Permit will be required.
-The construction storm water ("CSW") permit will regulate water discharge regardless, especially in the case of West Rocky Run.449 - 406.
-Trout rely on coldwater habitat.
+A construction storm water (CSW) permit will regulate water discharge regardless, especially in the case of West Rocky Run.501 - 443.
+Trout rely on cold-water habitat.
 As a result, clearing of trees along designated trout streams and their tributaries may result in adverse warming of the stream water.
 Shade provided by trees and shrubs is important to minimize thermal impacts to trout streams.
-The Applicant will work with the MnDNR to obtain proper licenses and

-445 Ex.
-DOC EERA-515 at 87 (EA) (eDocket Nos.
-20242-203954-01, 20242-203954-02).
+The Applicant will work with the DNR to obtain proper licenses and approvals for public water crossings by the proposed project and to identify appropriate measures to minimize temperature-related impacts to the stream.502 - 444.
+Direct impacts to West Rocky Run cannot be avoided by the project, primarily derived from tree clearing for the new transmission line ROW.
+Potential impacts to surface waters are anticipated to be moderate for both system alternatives which will clear one additional ROW in a part of the trout stream that is already impaired and experiencing warming from previous ROW clearing.503

-446 Ex.
+498 Ex.
 MP-104 at 86 (Combined Application) (eDocket Nos.
 20236-196333-03, 20236-196333-04).

-447 Ex.
+499 Ex.
 DOC EERA-515 at 87-88 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02).

-448 Ex.
+500 Ex.
 DOC EERA-515 at 88 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02).

-449 Ex.
+501 Ex.
 DOC EERA-515 at 88 (EA) (eDocket Nos.
+20242-203954-01, 20242-203954-02).

+502 Ex.
+MP-104 at 87 (Combined Application) (eDocket Nos.
+20236-196333-03, 20236-196333-04).

+503 Ex.
+DOC EERA-515 at 87 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02).